EC528-Fall-2024/automation-snowflake-harness/README.md

 ## **3. Scope and Features of the Project**

 ### **In-Scope Features**:
-- Automation of the following Snowflake resources using Flyway and Harness:
+- Automation of the following Snowflake resources using Liquibase and Harness:
   - Databases
   - Schemas
   - Users and Roles